hashicorp/terraform-provider-google/website/docs/r/sql_database.html.markdown

 ## Import

-Database resources can be imported using the `name` of the database instance combined with `name` of the database separated by a `:`, e.g.
+SQL databases can be imported using the `instance` and `name`, e.g.

 ```
-$ terraform import google_sql_database.database instance_name:database_name
+$ terraform import google_sql_database.database master-instance:users-db
 ```